 - Goal 6: Combat HIV/AIDS, malaria and other diseases.

-The 2011 Political Declaration on HIV and AIDS: Intensifying Our Efforts to Eliminate HIV and AIDS6, reaffirmed the 2006 Commitment, setting 10 targets to be achieved by 2015.7 As part of the Declaration, the '15 by 15' target was adopted and called for 15 million people to be reached with HIV treatment by 2015.32
+As part of the 2011 Declaration, a '15 by 15' target was adopted which called for 15 million people to be reached with HIV treatment by 2015.32

 - zero new HIV infections

 Photo credit: ©Corrie Wingate/Avert.
 Photos are used for illustrative purposes.
 They do not imply any health status or behaviour on the part of the people in the photo.

 - 1. United Nations (UN) ‘Sustainable Development Goals’ [accessed June 2015]

 - 2. World Health Organisation (WHO) (2015) 'Health in 2015: from MDGs to SDGs'[pdf]

 - 3. UNAIDS (2017) ‘HIV Prevention 2020 Road Map: Accelerating HIV prevention to reduce new infections by 75%’ [pdf]

 - 4. UNAIDS (2017) ‘HIV Prevention 2020 Road Map: Accelerating HIV prevention to reduce new infections by 75%’ [pdf]